 Taking your successful business model and offering it to others through the franchise process is often an excellent way to grow your brand, increase your market penetration while earning royalties and franchise fees along the way.
 It is often a great way to take a strong local or regional brand to the national level.

-The process of developing and offering a Franchise Offering is highly regulated.
+The process of developing and selling a Franchise Offering is highly regulated.
 In addition to various state regulations, the Federal Trade Commission has specific guidelines that must be met to ensure that you comply with the law before you can offer your franchise to buyers.
-These requirements include, among others, that you provide a Franchise Disclosure Document (FDD) to each prospective franchisee at least 14-days prior to allowing them to sign a binding Franchise Agreement.
+These requirements include, among others, that you provide a Franchise Disclosure Document (FDD) to each prospective franchisee at least 14 days prior to allowing them to sign a binding Franchise Agreement.
 The contents of the FDD are further regulated by the FTC and states which dictate what must be included.
 Additionally, several states require specific filings to be made with the state and some require certain approvals before you may lawfully offer a franchise for sale in that state.
 The process of drafting required documents and filing required paperwork with various states can take months so it is best to get started early if you have a specific time goal in mind.
-If you’re ready to franchise your business, Contact us.
+If you’re ready to franchise your business, contact us.

 Allow us to ensure that your franchise agreement is legal and that all documentation is properly drafted.
 Franchising your own business is exciting and important landmark in your professional career.
 Don’t let this important accomplishment cause you legal anxiety — allow us to handle the legal matters so you can enjoy the fruits of your labor!